briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     1. _(1)_ Except as provided in subsection (c)(2) of this section, whoever violates subsection (a)(1), (2) or (3) of this section is guilty of an unclassified misdemeanor.
 When the offense is an unclassified misdemeanor, the offender shall be sentenced pursuant to Ohio R.C.
-2929.21 to 2929.28, except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
-2929.26; notwithstanding division (A)(2)(a) of Ohio R.C.
-2929.28, the offender may be fined up to one thousand dollars ($1,000); and, notwithstanding division (A)(3) of Ohio R.C.
-2929.27, the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
+[2929.21][ORC Section 2929.21] to 2929.28, except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
+[2929.26][ORC Section 2929.26];
+    notwithstanding division (A)(2)(a) of Ohio R.C.
+[2929.28][ORC Section
+    2929.28], the offender may be fined up to one thousand dollars ($1,000);
+    and, notwithstanding division (A)(3) of Ohio R.C.
+[2929.27][ORC Section
+    2929.27], the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
     The failure of an offender to complete a term of community service imposed by the court may be punished as indirect criminal contempt under division (A) of Ohio R.C.
-2705.02.
+[2705.02][ORC Section 2705.02].

     2. _(2)_

         1. _(A)_ If, within three years of a violation of subsection (a)(1), (2)
         or (3) of this section, the offender previously has pleaded guilty to or been convicted of two or more violations of division (A)(1), (2) or (3) of Ohio R.C.
-4511.203 or a substantially equivalent municipal ordinance, the offender is guilty of a misdemeanor of the first degree.
+[4511.203][ORC Section 4511.203] or a substantially equivalent municipal ordinance, the offender is guilty of a misdemeanor of the first degree.

         2. _(B)_ Whoever violates subsection (a)(4) or (5) of this section is
         guilty of a misdemeanor of the first degree.

-    3. _(3)_ For any violation of this section, in addition to the penalties imposed under [Section 303.99][], the court may impose a class seven suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
-4510.02, and, if the vehicle involved in the offense is registered in the name of the offender, the court may order one of the following:
+    3. _(3)_ For any violation of this section, in addition to the penalties imposed under [Section 303.99][CF Section 303.99], the court may impose a class seven suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
+[4510.02][ORC Section 4510.02], and, if the vehicle involved in the offense is registered in the name of the offender, the court may order one of the following:

         1. _(A)_ Except as otherwise provided in subsection (c)(3)B. or C. of this section, the court may order, for thirty days, the immobilization of the vehicle involved in the offense and the impoundment of that vehicle's license plates.
 If issued, the order shall be issued and enforced under Ohio R.C.
-4503.233.
+[4503.233][ORC Section 4503.233].

         2. _(B)_ If the offender previously has been convicted of or pleaded guilty to one violation of Ohio R.C.
-4511.203 or a substantially equivalent municipal ordinance, the court may order, for sixty days, the immobilization of the vehicle involved in the offense and the impoundment of that vehicle's license plates.
+[4511.203][ORC Section 4511.203] or a substantially equivalent municipal ordinance, the court may order, for sixty days, the immobilization of the vehicle involved in the offense and the impoundment of that vehicle's license plates.
 If issued, the order shall be issued and enforced under Ohio R.C.
-4503.233.
+[4503.233][ORC Section 4503.233].

         3. _(C)_ If the offender previously has been convicted of or pleaded guilty to two or more violations of Ohio R.C.
-4511.203 or a substantially equivalent municipal ordinance, the court may order the criminal forfeiture to the state of the vehicle involved in the offense.
+[4511.203][ORC Section 4511.203] or a substantially equivalent municipal ordinance, the court may order the criminal forfeiture to the state of the vehicle involved in the offense.
 If issued, the order shall be issued and enforced under Ohio R.C.
-        4503.234.
+[4503.234][ORC Section 4503.234].
 If title to a motor vehicle that is subject to an order for criminal forfeiture under this subsection is assigned or transferred and division (B)(2) or (3) of Ohio R.C.
-4503.234 applies, in addition to or independent of any other penalty established by law, the court may fine the offender the value of the vehicle as determined by publications of the national automobile dealer's association.
+[4503.234][ORC Section 4503.234] applies, in addition to or independent of any other penalty established by law, the court may fine the offender the value of the vehicle as determined by publications of the national automobile dealer's association.
 The proceeds from any fine imposed under this subsection shall be distributed in accordance with division (C)(2) of Ohio R.C.
-4503.234.
+[4503.234][ORC Section 4503.234].

 4. _(d)_ If a court orders the immobilization of a vehicle under subsection (c) of this section, the court shall not release the vehicle from the immobilization